russell-archer/StoreHelper/README.md

 >
 > See [In-App Purchases with Xcode 12 and iOS 14](https://github.com/russell-archer/IAPDemo) for details of working with the original `StoreKit1` in iOS 14 and lower.

+---

-# Xcode 13 Beta Changes
+# Recent Changes
+- 21 December, 2021
+	- Updated documentation to reflect refactoring changes
+- 20 December, 2021
+	- Refactored throughout so that this non-private version of StoreHelper is in-sync with private StoreHelper code used in an app released to the App Store
-- Beta 5
+- Xcode 13 Beta 5
 	- Modified `StoreHelper.checkVerificationResult(result:)` to return `UnwrappedVerificationResult`.
 This includes a new `VerificationResult<T>.VerificationError` that is provided by StoreKit2 when the unwrapped transaction is unverified
-- Beta 4
+- Xcode 13 Beta 4
 	- None required
-- Beta 3
+- Xcode 13 Beta 3
 	- The use of `Task.Handle` has been deprecated
 	- The `StoreHelper` transaction listener now has a type of `Task<Void, Error>`
 	- The return type for `StoreHelper.handleTransactions()` changed from `Task.Handle<Void, Error>` to `Task<Void, Error>`